Rochester Lancers (1967–1980): Promotion to the NASL and early success

 The Lancers defeated Dallas Tornado 2–1 in their first game in the NASL in Texas but lost their home opener against defending champions Kansas City Spurs.
 For the 1970 season, the NASL invited four international teams to play each American team; the results of the match would count in league standings.
 The Lancers lost the first two of these international matches to Hertha BSC by 3–1 on May 12, 1970, and lost 1–2 against Coventry City on 26 May 1970.
 On July 12, the Lancers played Israeli team Hapoel Petah Tikva F.C.; the match finished in a scoreless draw; and on July 29, the Lancers defeated Portuguese club Varzim S.C.
 3–2.
 Due to a dispute between Perolli and team management, GM Schiano coached the team in their 5–1 victory over St. Louis Stars on June 14; it was the team's first victory in eight games.
 Perolli coached the team for its next game in Dallas, but resigned his position on July 1, and Sal DeRosa returned from Syracuse Scorpions to take over as head coach.
-DeRose brought several Syracuse players including goalkeeper Claude Campos, attacking Midfielder Frank Odoi and defender Winston Earle to Rochester.
+DeRosa brought several Syracuse players including goalkeeper Claude Campos, attacking Midfielder Frank Odoi and defender Winston Earle to Rochester.
 The Lancers finished the 1970 North American Soccer League season in first place in the Northern Division, winning the division title in the last game of the season against Kansas City Spurs, with a record of nine wins, nine losses and six draws.
 Facing Washington Darts in the two-legged championship final, the Lancers won the first game in Rochester 3–0 on September 5 and lost the away leg in Washington DC 3–1 on 13 September for an aggregate score of 4–3, winning the championship.
 The next month, Carlos Metidieri was voted the league's Player of the Year.